Where’s the first picture-perfect location to start a trip along the Coastal Way?

 I could travel along that coastline forever.
 It’s a place you could never, ever get bored of.
 You can take the Coastal Way as far as St Davids, but we stopped for the evening in Aberaeron, a harbour town in Ceredigion.
 It’s literally like something from a retro postcard, all the houses are painted different colours, there’s great little delis and there are kids crabbing from the harbour walls.

-We enjoyed a locally brewed beer in the acclaimed Harbourmaster Hotel, which is situated in a large deep blue town house on the edge of the harbour (as its name may suggest!).
+We enjoyed a locally brewed beer.
 After a long day touring the Coastal Way we were content to nurse our pints and people-watch for a while.
 Families were out, walking the town, enjoying one of the first warm evenings of spring.
 I got a nice shot of one family sitting together on the harbour, legs dangling over the edge, eating chips from a bag without a care in the world.

 That would be my closing shot.